 |Commitments and Contingencies||

 Note 10 — Commitments and Contingencies

 The Company has entered into non-cancellable operating leases for office, warehouse, and distribution facilities, with original lease periods expiring through 2021.
 In addition to minimum rent, certain of the leases require payment of real estate taxes, insurance, common area maintenance charges, and other executory costs.
 Differences between rent expense and rent paid are recognized as adjustments to operating lease right-of-use assets on the consolidated balance sheets.

-On June 6, 2018, the Company’s wholly owned subsidiary, Best Party Concepts, LLC, entered into a lease for office space in Newtown, PA, which shall expire on May 30, 2020.
-Monthly lease payments are approximately $1,880 for a total of approximately $22,560 for the total term of the lease.
+On June 6, 2018, the Company’s wholly owned subsidiary, Best Party Concepts, LLC, entered into a lease for office space in Newtown, PA, which expired on May 30, 2020 and was not renewed.

 Fergco leases a portion of the building located in Washington, New Jersey that it owns under a month to month lease.
-Total rental income related to the leased space for both the years ended December 31, 2019 and 2018 was $102,815 and $102,815, respectively, and is included in other income on the consolidated statements of operations.
+Total rental income related to the leased space for both the three and six months ended June 30, 2020 and 2019 was both $25,703 and $51,407, respectively, and is included in other income on the consolidated statements of operations.

 The Company is involved in claims and litigation in the ordinary course of business, some of which seek monetary damages, including claims for punitive damages, which are not covered by insurance.
 For certain pending matters, accruals have not been established because such matters have not progressed sufficiently through discovery, and/or development of important factual information and legal information is insufficient to enable the Company to estimate a range of possible loss, if any.
 An adverse determination in one or more of these pending matters could have an adverse effect on the Company’s consolidated financial position, results of operations or cash flows.

 We are, and may in the future become, subject to various legal proceedings and claims that arise in or outside the ordinary course of business.